 Your choice of cabin onboard your cruise ship can make or break your cruising experience.
-It’s worth taking your time and studying the cruise ship deck plan before you decide, so that you can see exactly where the cabins are in relation to the public areas on board.
+It’s worth taking your time and studying the cruise ship deck plan before you decide so that you can see precisely where the cabins are in relation to the public areas on board.

-There are some particular cabins which sell out very fast, and that’s because there are so few onboard.
+Some particular cabins sell out very fast, and that’s because there are so few onboard.
 Accessible cabins and solo cabins are two examples.

-Here are our best tips of how to choose your cabin and common mistakes to avoid!
+Here are our best tips on choosing your cabin and common mistakes to avoid!

 Accessible cabins

-If you need an accessible cabin, designed for guests with mobility problems to allow for easier maneuverability, you need to book early.
-Generally, less than 3% of cruise ships cabins are built with accessible access.
-And some cruise ship have none at all.
+If you need an accessible cabin designed for guests with mobility problems to allow for easier maneuverability, you need to book early.
+Generally, less than 3% of cruise ship cabins are built with accessible access.
+And some cruise ships have none at all.

-An accessible cabin offers the same standards features as a regular cabin, but with wider door ways and a bathroom designed for easy mobility.
+An accessible cabin offers the same standard features as a standard cabin but with broader doorways and a bathroom designed for easy mobility.

 Solo Cabins

-Norwegian Cruise Lines still lead the way with a good number of solo cabins onboard not only their newest ships, but on the older cruise ships that are being renovated.
+Norwegian Cruise Lines still lead the way with many solo cabins onboard their newest ships and the older cruise ships that are being renovated.
 Read more in our article about cruising solo and how to find the best cruise with single cabins.

 Inside cabins

-Inside cabins are just that, located within interior walls without a window or any natural light of any kind.
-All other amenities are exactly the same in the cabin as standard window or balcony cabins.
+Inside cabins are just that, located within interior walls without a window or any natural light.
+All other amenities are the same in the cabin as in standard window or balcony cabins.
 But avoid choosing interior cruise cabins if you get claustrophobic.
-That said, inside cabins are the least expensive cabin types so if you have a budget to stick to, go for it.
-How much time will you really spend in your cabin anyway?
+Inside cabins are the least expensive cabin types, so if you have a budget to stick to, go for it.
+How much time will you spend in your cabin anyway?

 Choosing cruise cabins that are separate but close together

-If you are travelling with young teenagers and do not want to share one cabin for all four of you, choosing cruise cabins with a balcony for parents plus an inside cabin directly opposite for the kids works great.
-It feels good to know that they are just across the narrow corridor and can pop into your cabin at any time.
+If you are traveling with young teenagers and do not want to share one cabin for all four of you, choosing cruise cabins with a balcony for parents plus an inside cabin directly opposite for the kids works well.
+It feels good to know they are just across the narrow corridor and can pop into your cabin anytime.
 You take away the worry of them clowning around on their own balcony, and teens are not usually bothered that they have an inside cabin and are just happy to have their own space.

 Virtual balcony cabins

-A few cruise lines such as Royal Caribbean have gone even further by offering virtual balcony cabins.
-Choosing cruise cabins with a virtual balcony mean that you are actually living in an inside cabin but with a huge high-definition screen displaying the actual sights and sounds outside.
-And in real time!
+A few cruise lines, such as Royal Caribbean, have gone even further by offering virtual balcony cabins.
+Choosing cruise cabins with a virtual balcony means living in an inside cabin with a high-definition screen displaying the sights and sounds outside.
+And in real-time!
 And you even get a virtual railing.
 Pretty cool!

 Ocean view or outside cabins are those with a window.
-Window size and amount of natural light in varies from cruise line to cruise line.
-Norwegian Cruise Line for example have 2 different categories of outside cabins.
+Window size and amount of natural light vary from cruise line to cruise line.
+Norwegian Cruise Line, for example, has two different categories of outside cabins.
 One with a larger rectangular window (“picture window”) and one with a smaller round window (“porthole window”).

 Ocean view cabins are priced between inside and balcony cabins.
 Do compare prices with your cruise line on their different cabin types.
 Sometimes paying just a little extra for choosing a balcony cabin located midship, compared to choosing an ocean view cabin on a higher deck, is worth it.

-Here I would definitely opt for the balcony cabin if it suits your family.
-The extra space and being able to sit outside on your own balcony will be worth the extra cost if your budget can handle it.
+We recommend that you opt for the balcony cabin if it suits your family.
+The extra space and sitting outside on your own balcony will be worth the additional cost if your budget can handle it.

 Balcony cabins

-Your cabin has a floor-to-ceiling sliding glass door allowing access onto your private balcony.
-This gives you around 4 to 6 square metres extra space.
-The balcony furniture is 2 chairs and a small table.
-It’s a great way of extending the size of your cabin especially if you are more than 2 guests in one cabin.
-Plus it’s the nicest way to start the day with a coffee and croissant out in the morning sea air!
+Your cabin has a floor-to-ceiling sliding glass door allowing access to your private balcony.
+This gives you around 4 to 6 square meters of extra space.
+The balcony furniture is two chairs and a small table.
+It’s a great way of extending the size of your cabin, especially if you are more than two guests in one cabin.
+Plus, it’s the nicest way to start the day with a coffee and croissant out in the morning sea air!

-Most balcony cabins face the ocean; however Royal Caribbean also offer balcony cabins facing in towards the ship, overlooking Central Park or The Boardwalk.
+Most balcony cabins face the ocean; however, Royal Caribbean also offers balcony cabins facing in toward the ship, overlooking Central Park or The Boardwalk.
 If you like people-watching and seeing life go from your balcony, then you will like these cabins.
 If you don’t, avoid choosing these.
-And remember if you can see out into other peoples balconies and cabins, other guests can see you too.
+And remember, if you can see out into other people’s balconies and cabins, additional guests can see you too.

 Aft balcony cabins